Noobify2012/Drippy-model/res/Readme.txt

 of a list of directions.
 This will be an improved feature that is fixed in the next project deliverable.

+-The program can keep track of the players treasure that they pick up but presents it an ugly manner.
+Instead of accumulating it and saying how many of each type of treasure, it just appends each piece of treasure and prints a large ugly this.
+This will be improved in the next version if there is time.

+- Due to almost every method being private or package private it is hard to test the functionality without the testing being done in the same class or package.

 Citations.